Personal income tax return in the Netherlands

 If you want us to file and prepare the 2017 Dutch personal income tax return for you, we need to have the following information from you:

-- The tax return issued by the Dutch tax authorities
+- The tax invitation issued by the Dutch tax authorities

 - The paid mortgage interest amount and the WOZ value of your house (if applicable)